Doc Edgerton: Career

-In 1937 Edgerton began a lifelong association with photographer Gjon Mili, who used stroboscopic equipment, in particular, multiple studio electronic flash units, to produce strikingly beautiful photographs, many of which appeared in Life Magazine.
+In 1937 Edgerton began a lifelong association with photographer Gjon Mili, who used stroboscopic equipment, in particular, multiple studio electronic flash units, to produce photographs, many of which appeared in Life magazine.
 When taking multiflash photographs this strobe light equipment could flash up to 120 times a second.
 Edgerton was a pioneer in using short duration electronic flash in photographing fast events photography, subsequently using the technique to capture images of balloons at different stages of their bursting, a bullet during its impact with an apple, or using multiflash to track the motion of a devil stick, for example.

 He was awarded a bronze medal by the Royal Photographic Society in 1934, the Howard N. Potts Medal from the Franklin Institute in 1941, the Golden Plate Award of the American Academy of Achievement in 1966, the David Richardson Medal by the Optical Society of America in 1968, the Albert A. Michelson Medal from the same Franklin Institute in 1969, and the National Medal of Science in 1973.

 Edgerton partnered with Kenneth J. Germeshausen to do consulting for industrial clients.
 Later Herbert Grier joined them.
 The company name "Edgerton, Germeshausen, and Grier" was changed to EG&G in 1947.
 EG&G became a prime contractor for the Atomic Energy Commission and had a major role in photographing and recording nuclear tests for the US through the fifties and sixties.
 For this role Edgerton and Charles Wykoff and others at EG&G developed and manufactured the Rapatronic camera.

 His work was instrumental in the development of side-scan sonar technology, used to scan the sea floor for wrecks.
 Edgerton worked with undersea explorer Jacques Cousteau, by first providing him with custom-designed underwater photographic equipment featuring electronic flash, and then by developing sonar techniques used to discover the Britannic.
 Edgerton participated in the discovery of the American Civil War battleship USS Monitor.
-While working with Cousteau, he acquired the nickname in photographic circles: "Papa Flash".
+While working with Cousteau, he acquired the nickname "Papa Flash".
 In 1988 Doc Edgerton worked with Paul Kronfield in Greece on a sonar search for the lost city of Helike, believed to be the basis for the legend of Atlantis.